Marker Logo

 Topics.
 This historical marker is listed in these topic lists: Industry & CommerceLabor UnionsRoads & Vehicles.
 A significant historical year for this entry is 1882.

 Location.
 34° 10.075′ N, 118° 22.576′ W. Marker is in Los Angeles, California, in Los Angeles County.
 It is in North Hollywood.
-Marker is at the intersection of Lankershim Boulevard and Chandler Boulevard, on the left when traveling south on Lankershim Boulevard.
+It is at the intersection of Lankershim Boulevard and Chandler Boulevard, on the left when traveling south on Lankershim Boulevard.
 Touch for map.
 Marker is at or near this postal address: 5300 Lankershim Blvd, North Hollywood CA 91601, United States of America.
 Touch for directions.

 Harry Chandler Marker image.
 Click for full size.

-Photographed By Craig Baker, December 14, 2020
+Photographed by Craig Baker, December 14, 2020

 3. Harry Chandler Marker